smores56/personal-site/src/routes/blog/announcing-weaver/+page.md

 data == { "force": "true", "file": "abc.txt": "amount": "5" }
 ```

-And then you have to go in and validate that data after it's already parsed:
+You then you have to go in and validate that data after it's already parsed:

 ```python
 force = data["force"] == "true"